Mikasatlx/Decentralized-Job-Application-Portal/README.md

-# P2P Job Application Portal
+# Decentralized Job Application Portal

-A robust, secure and efficient P2P Job Application Portal developed in the "Distributed System Engineering" course.

-Supported by the DEDIS lab at EPFL.
+A robust, secure and efficient P2P Job Application Portal developed in the "CS-438 Decentralized System Engineering" course, supported by the DEDIS lab at EPFL.

 ![Example](docs/example.png)